 Microsoft has finally announced the release date for the final version of Windows 10.
-The next iteration of Windows operating system will be available on July 29.
+The next iteration of the Windows operating system will be available on July 29, 2015.
 Starting from July 29th, Windows 7 and Windows 8.1 users will be able to upgrade their Windows 7/8.1 installation to Windows 10 for free of cost.

 Those of you who would like to check if your PC can run Windows 10 and those of you who want to know what apps will be removed during the upgrade can take the help of Get the Windows 10 app.